JessicaroseD1/Wellness-by-Jessica-Rose/README.md

 The footer section includes links to the social media sites as well as my own GitHub and Linkedin accounts.
 The links open in a new tab to allow easy navigation for the user.
 The footer is available on both HTML pages.

 ![footer icons](https://github.com/JessicaroseD1/Wellness-by-Jessica-Rose/blob/main/docs/docs-imaage-footer.png)

+### Features Left to Implement

+- Add in a back to home button on the sign up form.

+## Technologies Used

+- The website was created with [HTML](https://html.spec.whatwg.org/).
+- [CSS](https://www.w3.org/Style/CSS/Overview.en.html) was used to add styling to the website.
+- [Gitpod](https://www.gitpod.io/) was used to create, edit and preview the codes.
+- [Git](https://git-scm.com/) was used for version control and tracked changes in the codes.
+- [GitHub](https://github.com/) was used to store the codes and deploy the website.
+- [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) were used when adjusting the objects in the website for different screen sizes
+- The website was fully validated using [W3C HTML Validator](https://validator.w3.org/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).
+- [Am I responsive?](https://ui.dev/amiresponsive) was used to generate the mockup image showing the website on various screen sizes.
+- The fonts used in the website are imported from [Google Fonts](https://fonts.google.com/).
+- The website uses icons from [Font Awesome](https://fontawesome.com/).
+- The website uses [cdnjs.com](https://cdnjs.com/) for Font Awesome icons so that the website loads quickly.
+- The colour palette was generated with [Coolors.co](https://coolors.co/).
+- [Grammarly](https://app.grammarly.com/) was used to fix grammatical errors across the website.

+## Testing

+Regular testing was carried throughout the process of building this website.
+Areas in which I had tested the website, as well as the coding validation programme, was that I would check all the links that would have been implemented to see if they would take me to the correct page.
+For example, if you were to hit the submit button would it open up on a separate page.
+If it did not I would then have to go back over the html pages and check for instance if they were active.

+### Code Validation

+The website was fully validated to ensure there were no syntax errors.
+The official [W3C HTML Validator](https://validator.w3.org/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) were used for the validation and no errors were found.